cds-hooks/docs/docs/hooks/medication-prescribe.md

 ## Deprecation Notice

-This hooks is being deprecated in favor of the `order-select` and `order-sign` hooks.
-The workflow during which this hook fires is unclear and has led to varying implementations and confusion.
-Also, this hook does not allow for procedure orders even though the workflow usually includes both medication and procedure orders.
-Therefore, after discussions on Zulip, and the HL7 CDS Committee, the `medication-prescribe` and `order-review` hooks are being deprecated in favor of newly created [`order-select`](../order-select) and [`order-sign`](../order-sign) hooks.
-Native criteria within the EHR will be relied upon to only fire the new hooks for appropriate medications / procedures.
+This hook is deprecated in favor of the `order-select` and `order-sign` hooks, with the goal of  clarifying workflow trigger points and supporting orders beyond medications.
+In this refactoring, `medication-prescribe` and `order-review` hooks are being deprecated in favor of newly created [`order-select`](../order-select) and [`order-sign`](../order-sign) hooks.
 This notice is a placeholder to this effect while CDS Hooks determines the [appropriate process for deprecating hooks](https://github.com/cds-hooks/docs/issues/433).

 ## Workflow